weihong-ou/bevel/docs/source/operations/update_running_core_yaml_peer.md

 <a name = "custom-core-yaml-peer"></a>
 # Update running core.yaml for peers using BAF

 To fetch the current core.yaml refer to [this guide](./fetch_core_yaml).
-Once the current core.yaml is available, proceed witht he desired updates and execute the below playbook:
+Once the current core.yaml is available, proceed with the desired updates and execute the below playbook:

 ```
 ansible-playbook platforms/hyperledger-fabric/configuration/update-peer-core-yaml.yaml --extra-vars "@path-to-network.yaml"